mattermost/docs/doc/charts/gitlab/unicorn/README.md

 #### api.serviceName

 The name of the `service` which is operating the Registry server.
-The chart will template the hostname of the service (and current `.Release.Name`).
+If this is present, and `api.host` is not, the chart will template the hostname of the service (and current `.Release.Name`) in place of the `api.host` value.
+This is convenient when using Registry as a part of the overall GitLab chart.
 This will default to `registry`

 #### api.port